Rural and Underserved Health Research Center

 This project will estimate the prevalence and policy-modifiable correlates of unmet mental health treatment need and utilization among metropolitan, micropolitan, and other non-metropolitan adults nationally who have a mental health condition.
 Additionally, the study will investigate the same issues among Native Americans/American Indians.

-Topics: American Indians and Alaska Natives, Health disparities, Health services, Mental health
+Topics: American Indians and Alaska Natives, Health disparities and health equity, Health services, Mental and behavioral health

 Predictors of Buprenorphine Prescribing by Family Physicians in Rural Areas Nationally